punkave/best-practices/CSS/articles/naming-css-classes.md

 ```
 ## Visually Semantic
 By visually semantic, we mean that class names ought to point to an easily recognizable visual element from the original design or final presentation.
-There's a tendency to have class names reflect CSS rules in an object-oriented kind of way (".display-inline-block" or ".background-blue"),
+There's a tendency to have class names reflect CSS rules in an object-oriented kind of way (`.display-inline-block` or `.background-blue`),
 but we think this tends away from modularity and so using something more visually semantic can help us abstract more easily and not always tie classes to a single rule or function.
 For instance, let's take an example where an element (here a button) is designed to overlap another element:
 ```css